 The SGS Emergency Loan alleviates temporary cash flow problems for students who are expecting the release of funds in the near future (i.e. 30 to 120 days) from employment, a major award instalment, OSAP (Ontario Students’ Assistance Program), teaching assistantship, or research assistantship payment, etc. All graduate students who encounter an unanticipated serious financial emergency are encouraged to meet with the SGS Graduate Student Financial Advisor to discuss options and determine eligibility.

 The Ontario provincial government has expanded access to its existing Emergency Assistance program under the current provisions of Ontario Works.
 Ontario residents with limited income, assets or credit who are in a crisis or an emergency situation can apply for short-term assistance.
 Those who currently receive assistance from Ontario Works or the Ontario Disability Support Program are not eligible.

 The Government of Canada offers student grants and loans to full-time and part-time students.
-The federal government has doubled the maximum amount to $6,000 for full-time students, and $3,600 for part-time studies.
-No payments will be required on loans and interest will not accrue until September 30, 2020.
+The federal government has doubled the maximum Canada Student Grant amount to $6,000 for full-time students, and $3,600 for part-time studies.

 The GST/HST credit is a tax-free quarterly payment that helps individuals and families with low and modest incomes offset all or part of the GST or HST they pay.
 The Canadian Government is providing a one-time special increase that will double the maximum annual GST/HST tax credit for the 2019-20 benefit year.